pingcap/docs/tidb-cloud/terraform/terraform-overview.md

 - Terraform:

-Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+[Terraform](https://www.terraform.io/docs) is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+It is highly recommended learning the Terraform first.

 - TiDB Cloud Terraform Provider: